 According to The Creative Group Salary Guide, the average starting salary for video producers ranges from $69,250 to $102,250.
 You can use our handy Salary Calculator to adjust these salaries for your city.

 Interested in the video producer role?
-Check out our available video-related positions now!
+Search our open positions now!